 3. A Promise to Do Something:

-• Agreeing to work for someone in exchange for a salary.
+Agreeing to work for a company in exchange for a salary is good consideration.

-• Promising to deliver goods by a certain date.
+Promising to deliver goods by a certain date is also valid consideration.

 4. A Promise Not to Do Something:

-• Promising not to sue in exchange for a settlement.
+Promising not to sue in exchange for a settlement is another example of lawful consideration.

 What Is NOT Consideration?